mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 >The last Wayback Machine capture of the Mac OS Forge area for launchd was in June 2012,[9] and the most recent open source version from Apple was 842.92.1 in code for OS X 10.9.5.

 Still, this is much better than nothing.
-After looking at the source, `launchctl list com.apple.Spotlight` ends up as a new `launch_data_t` which is a linked list of the `GetJob` -> `com.apple.Spotlight`:
+After looking at the source, `launchctl list com.apple.Spotlight` ends up as a new `launch_data_t` which is a dictionary backed by a linked list containing `GetJob` -> `com.apple.Spotlight`:

 ###### launchctl.c